 These hydrocarbon compounds help enhance the shelf life of other kinds of flowers, and also have some antioxidant and anti-inflammatory properties.
 Not only that, but the phloem of the pine in the tree trunk is high in ascorbic acid (again, Vitamin C), which can help you avoid all kinds of health problems.

 You can use flour from tree bark as a gluten-free addition to recipes.
 It’s best in daily bread recipes but could also be used to make things like pancakes and cookies, too.
 Bakers – get creative!

-Birch bark has sweet flavor that taste somewhat like wintergreen, when harvested fresh from a living tree.
+Birch bark has a sweet flavor that tastes somewhat like wintergreen when harvested fresh from a living tree.
 The bark from the same tree can taste slightly bitter when harvested from a dead tree.
 Birch bark contains approximately 600 calories per pound after being processed into flour.

 You do not consume the outer layer of the bark, but the interior area that serves as a highway to allow nutrients to flow to both the leaves and roots.

 1. Use box cutters to cut (or score) a square about 6 inches by 6 inches to make what has been dubbed a “window” into the bark – cutting through the exterior wood-like layer to the inner bark area.

 2. Use a draw knife to pry away the outer bark layer – other sharp knives work, but a draw knife just tends to work both best and quickest.